Inspiring Success: Overcoming Adversity in Motorsport and Academia

 With confidence, she shares her experience when an opportunity presents itself.

 “I can inspire people, and that’s why I share my story.
-I speak to young people, but also to parents about the importance of providing good supervision to their children.
+I speak to young people, but also to parents regarding the importance of providing good supervision to their children.
 Parents need to be resilient because the journey is more difficult.
 Having the opportunity to inspire people living with a disorder and to highlight that passions and sport can change the course of a destiny is a precious opportunity. »

 A double baccalaureate